 Our polygraph program will provide you with a fair, ethical and professional experience.
-We want to help educate you on NSA’s polygraph process, so we encourage you to watch this video.
+We want to help educate you on NSA's polygraph process, so review our detailed polygraph examination process.

 Once you complete the security process, our security team will determine your clearance eligibility determination per the criteria found in Security Executive Agent Directive (SEAD) 4.

-Although psychological processing is part of court suitability processing, it is separate from the security processing.
-Your appointment will consist of two parts:
+Although psychological processing is part of our suitability processing, it is separate from the security processing.

 - The Psychological Assessment Battery (PAB).